pymeasure/leco-protocol/README.md

 LECO is meant to be a specification for a (programming-language-independent) protocol to enable users to run experiments with a number of hardware devices, including logging, data storage, plotting, and GUI.

 [PyMeasure](https://pymeasure.readthedocs.io) is an obvious candidate for working with this protocol, and as such will influence the design somewhat, but we will take pains to make sure the protocol will be agnostic to the actual interface package (or language) used.
-The authors draw on their varied experience setting up such solutions in a homebrew fashion.
+The authors draw on their varied experience setting up such solutions in a number of research laboratories.

 ## Overview